Feature request #14477

 Please add an option to create a sequence for existing integer columns in the DB Manager.
 Changing the type to serial in the 'Field properties' dialogue isn't working.

-#3 Updated by Jukka Rahkonen about 4 years ago
+#3 Updated by Jukka Rahkonen over 4 years ago

 Can you do the same simply in PostgreSQL?
 I found this discussion https://www.postgresql.org/message-id/4505.1288879499%40sss.pgh.pa.us The conclusion by the developers was

 We've looked at that in the past and decided there were enough corner

 cases that it wasn't clearly a good idea.
 In particular, what do you do

 with the existing data in the column?
 What do you do if there's already

 a DEFAULT expression for the column, throw it away?
 In particular, what